mirzawaqasahmed/f5-big-iq-lab/docs/class01/class1.rst

 Class 1: BIG-IQ Application Creation and AS3 (Cloud Edition)
 ============================================================

-.. note:: On this page there is no actions to be done here regarding the lab itself

-In this class, we will review the application creation feature available with BIG-IQ 6.0.
+In this class, we will review the application creation feature available with BIG-IQ 6.0 and above.

 .. toctree::
    :maxdepth: 1